sammersheikh/sf-ai-parser/README.md

    - Start the local server (usually at http://127.0.0.1:1234)

 ## How to Use

+### Method 1: Extract Directly from Salesforce

+1. **Make sure your local LLM is running** in LM Studio at http://127.0.0.1:1234

+2. **Navigate to a Salesforce sales order page** containing shipping information

+3. **Click the extension icon** in your Chrome toolbar to open the popup

+4. **Click "Extract Address from Current Page"** button
+   - The extension will find and extract the shipping address from the page
+   - It will then parse the address using your local LLM
+   - The structured result will be copied to your clipboard

+5. **Paste the structured data** wherever you need it

+### Method 2: Parse from Clipboard JSON

 1. **Make sure your local LLM is running** in LM Studio at http://127.0.0.1:1234